codeonlyjs/website/content/guide/component.md

-## dom
+## domTree

-Returns the instantiated DOM template of the component, creating it if necessary.
+Returns the instantiated DOM tree of the component, creating it if necessary.